ilibarra/primer_design_covid19/README.md

 ```

 ### Output
-- An Excel file called `output/FASTA_ID_pairs.xlsx` contains details for all shortlisted pairs selected by input criteria.
+- An Excel file called `output/FASTA_ID_pairs.xlsx` contains details for all shortlisted primer pairs and amplicons selected.
 - Check Z-scores for RNA-stability of primers and amplicons.
 More negative values are correlated with more stable RNA secondary structures.
     - You can visualize 2D-stable amplicon sequences using [NUPACK](http://www.nupack.org/partition/new).